DLR-TS/gdal/doc/source/development/building_from_source.rst

 .. option:: PCRE2_LIBRARY

-    Path to a shared or static library file with "pcre2-8" in its name
+    Path to a shared or static library file with "pcre2-8" in its name.

 .. option:: GDAL_USE_PCRE2=ON/OFF